UKForeignOffice/lists/README.md

 ### Coding Style and Lint
 We are using [https://standardjs.com/](https://standardjs.com), [eslint-config-standard-with-typescript](https://www.npmjs.com/package/eslint-config-standard-with-typescript) and [https://prettier.io/](https://prettier.io/) for code styling and formatting.

-### Pre-commit Hooks
+### Pre-Commit and Pre-Push Hooks
-Lint and prettier formatting will be run on a pre-commit hook, to by pass it jut use the `--no-verify` flag, e.g: "git commit -m 'msg' --no-verify".
+Lint and prettier formatting will be run on a pre-commit hook and Typescript type check will be run on a pre-push hook.

-### Pre-push Hooks
-Typescript type check will be run on a pre-push hook, to by pass it jut use the `--no-verify` flag, e.g: "git commit -m 'msg' --no-verify".
+To by pass them you can use the `--no-verify` flag, e.g: "git commit -m 'msg' --no-verify".

 ## Continuous Integration
 TODO:Semantic release